bradywhitby/hello-world/README.md

 # hello-world
 this is my first repositiry

-i'd like to be able to use this more often and create cool shit
+i'd like to be able to use this more often and create cool stuff

 let's see how this goes